lsst-dm/dmtn-028/index.rst

 For alert filtering, we are experimenting with `Apache Spark <http://spark.apache.org>`__.
 Spark is a computing platform in the Hadoop ecosystem for big data.
 The key relevant feature for this work is Spark Streaming, which allows a simple way to write streaming applications in way similar to tradition batch jobs.
-Spark Streaming allows for alert filters to be written in simple familiar Python.
+Spark Streaming allows for alert filters to be written in simple familiar Python and can be natively connected to Kafka.
 The initial benchmarking results here do not include filtering with Spark, but we mention it here for because of its fit in the choices for the overall ecosystem.

 Benchmarking Experiments